keshk26/KeshavsKitchen/README.md

 ## Get started

 1. Make sure Xcode is installed, if you want to run on Simulator.
-Note that this app was created on an older Intel Macbook.
+Note that this app was created on an older Intel Macbook so the dependencies are slightly older.
+   - MacOS Ventura
+   - Xcode 15.2
+   - React Native 0.76.7
+   - React 18.3.1

 2. Install pnpm - https://pnpm.io/installation
    ```bash
    curl -fsSL https://get.pnpm.io/install.sh | sh -